waynodiablo/Oystercard/bookmark_manager/00_challenge_map.md

 ## The project

 You're going to build a bookmark manager.
-A bookmark manager is a website to maintain a collection of URLs.
+A bookmark manager is a website to maintain a collection of bookmarks (URLs).
 You can use it to save a webpage you found useful.
 You can add tags to the webpages you saved to find them later.
-You can browse links other users have added.
-You can comment on the links.
+You can browse bookmarks other users have added.
+You can comment on the bookmarks.

 ### User Interface Sketch (Hi-Fi)